szepeviktor/debian-server-tools/Resize-live-filesystem.md

     _Note that this used up about 1.6GB of ramdisk on my Red Hat Enterprise Linux (AS) 4 server._

-    _Also note that on 64-bit systems you will also need to copy `/lib64` and `/usr/lib64` as well, otherwise you will see errors like "lib64/ld-linux-x86-64.so.2: bad ELF interpreter: No such file or directory"._
+    _Also note that on 64-bit systems you will also need to copy `/lib64` and `/usr/lib64` as well, otherwise you will see errors like "lib64/ld-linux-x86-64.so.2: bad ELF interpreter: No such file or directory"_

 4. Switch the filesystem root to the temporary filesystem: